minh100/MyList/README.md

 > npm install -g npm-install-missing

-Run the module to see which dependicies are needed:
+Run the module to see which dependencies are needed:

 > npm-install-missing